 Remember to remain calm and to answer all questions truthfully.
 Your attorney will be by your side, so opposing counsel will not be able to intimidate or rattle you.

-When You Are Deposed
+When You are Deposed

 As the plaintiff in a personal injury lawsuit, you should expect to be deposed by opposing counsel.
 Prior to your deposition, your attorney will speak to you about what you should anticipate.